codehivetx/codehivetx.us/en/posts/2024-using-surveytool.md

 If you would like to contribute content for your language, take a look at [cldr.unicode.org](https://cldr.unicode.org/#h.vw32p8sealpj) to get started.

 We're adding English subtitles and investigating a workflow for translating them as well.
 That might be the subject of a separate blog post.

+Note: the video is also available on [Unicode's YouTube channel](https://www.youtube.com/watch?v=Wxs0TZl7Ljk)